South Carolina jury convicts inmate in first trial involving deadly prison riots

 Another prosecutor, Margaret Scott, said it was a case of “the hunter and the hunted … predator and prey,” and that McClary was the prey.

 Smith, 31, who took the stand Thursday, told the jury he stabbed McClary to death in self-defense.
-His defense attorney, Aimee Zmroczek, emphasized to jurors Smith’s testimony that he had been in fear of his life during the hourslong riot, and that a friend of his had been stabbed to death earlier that night in another dormitory.
+His defense attorney, Aimee Zmroczek, emphasized to jurors Smith’s testimony that he had been in fear for his life during the hourslong riot and that a friend of his had been stabbed to death earlier that night in another dormitory.

 Zmroczek also criticized the state Department of Corrections for failing to keep inmates in a safe and secure environment.
 Corrections officials have blamed the orchestrated violence in part on illegal cellphones behind bars.